it started as a personal project

 The images in this series (titled Our Great Indoors) reflect the same grandeur that we observe in the "real" world.
 Yet, they are made out of commonly recognized objects ranging from office supplies to food.
 My goal is to invoke feelings of inspiration, wonder, surprise, joy, and self-reflection in those who view these images.
 Enjoy!

-I was totally honored to be featured here.
 If you want the full story in three minutes and twenty-six seconds, well, this is the video for you!

 Travel Photographers Are Taking Epic Nature Photos Using Indoor Optical Illusions